 A combination of historic home tours and delicious indulgences, this annual event was a favorite of ours this year.
 The Hendersonville Historic Preservation Commission partners with the Henderson County Tourism Development Authority for the self-guided tour.

-In 2017, eight inns were on the Holiday Inn Tour and Cookie Caper.
+When we did the Holiday Tour of Inns and Cookie Caper, eight inns were on the tour.
 They are all spread out throughout Hendersonville and the surrounding area.
 Participating inns included:

 - The Waverly Inn